- Media Center

 Upcoming M3AAWG General Meeting Highlights

-The M3AAWG 28th General Meeting, June 4-6, 2013 in Vienna, Austria, will offer multi-track sessions on a variety of anti-abuse messaging topics, from wireless spam to public policy.
+The M3AAWG 30th General Meeting, February 17-20 in San Francisco will offer multi-track sessions on a variety of anti-abuse messaging topics, from wireless spam to public policy.
 It will also include M3AAWG membership work on technical issues, public policy and government Initiatives, and committee work.

 The agenda and registration will be available shortly to members-only (requires login).
 M3AAWG meetings, are multiple-track events with leading industry experts, researchers and public policy officials that are held three times a year and are generally attended by 300 to 400 members.